CoalMineSoftware/jStately/README.md

 default implementations.
 For example, a user could implement a `Transition` that determines whether it is valid for a given input based on arbitrary business logic.
-But the provided `EqualityTransition` implementation will appeal to users whose transitions are based simply on whether an input is equal to a particular expected value.
+But the provided `EqualityTransition` implementation will appeal to users whose transitions are based simply on whether a certain input value was encountered.

-Although jStately does not aim to implement a particular defintion of a state machine, features from common definitions are present.
-For example, a `CompositeState` defines a collection of states and/or nested `CompositeState`s, similar to hierarchical nested states in UML.
+Although jStately does not aim to implement a particular formalized representation of a state machine, features from common definitions are present.
+For example, a `CompositeState` defines a collection of states similar to hierarchical nested states in UML.
 Composite states can have their own entry and exit behavior, as well as transitions that are evaluated while the machine is in any contained state.

 Example
 -------